Spartan Race: Agoge

 Spartan Race brings a fully immersive training program that balances class time with hands-on practical application of those skills and lessons.
 The Spartan Agoge is held on The Farm in Pittsfield, Vermont, twice a year in the summer and winter—and in historic locations across the globe including Iceland, Mongolia, Isle of Skye in Scotland, and along the Great Wall of China.

 Media

-“Spartan on NBC Sports” is a five-race U.S. Championship series that airs on NBC Sports Network and regional Comcast SportsNetwork stations while the World Championship is broadcast on NBC.
+“Spartan on NBC Sports” is a five-race U.S. Championship series that airs on NBC Sports Network and regional Comcast Sports Network stations while the World Championship is broadcast on NBC.
 The 2017 Spartan World Championship was December 24, 2017.

 In 2016, Spartan launched an editorial website, Spartan Life, which features fitness, nutrition, and lifestyle content.

 In 2018, Spartan launched a series: “Spartan: The Championship Series,“ on ESPN and ESPN 2, which is a five-episode series, and features all the action from Spartan's championship events.